MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/error-messages-areshown-after-upgrade-sql-version.md

 ## Cause

-One possible cause of the error is that Transport Layer Security (TLS) might be disabled.
-Also, check whether the TLS protocol continues to be disabled after the upgrade is installed.
+Sometimes after a Microsoft SQL Server upgrade, TLS is disabled and you might experience a connection error.
+Check whether the TLS protocol is disabled after the upgrade is installed.

 ## Resolution